webocs/mining-github-microservices/README.md

 }
 ```

-+The first field `makeAuthenticatedRequests` specifies wether or not you would like to make Authenticated Requests to the Github API.
++ The first field `makeAuthenticatedRequests` specifies wether or not you would like to make Authenticated Requests to the Github API.
 Authenticated requests have less limitations in terms of request per unit of time.

-+The Second and third fields `authClientId` and  `authClientSecret` specifie your github API credentials in case you selected TRUE for the first field
++ The Second and third fields `authClientId` and  `authClientSecret` specifie your github API credentials in case you selected TRUE for the first field

 + The last field `starGazersTreshold` specifies the minimum of stars